Skip to main content

 Pick a market

-The SideNav lists every active market.
+The sidebar lists every active market.
 For your first trade, choose AAPL (Apple) or SPY (S&P 500 ETF) — both are typically the most liquid markets during US RTH.
-The chart, order book, and TradeBox switch to the selected symbol.
+The chart and the trade panel switch to the selected symbol.
+Fills happen at the oracle/mark price against the USDC liquidity pool — there is no bid/ask order book to match against.
+(If you place limit, stop, or take-profit orders, you will see those pending trigger orders listed separately.)

 3